Summary

 The Red Planet has always been a source of intrigue and fascination.
 It is currently the only planet in the Solar System on which there is a strong possibility of finding life - past, or perhaps present.
 And it is a prime candidate for future manned exploration, and even colonisation.

-Europe has waited a long time for the opportunity to mount its own mission to Mars and that dream is now reality.
-Mars Express, ESA's mission to the red planet launched June 2003, marks the opening of a new era for Europe in planetary exploration.
-The ESA project is also the start of an innovative way of organising the building blocks that form European space missions.
+Europe waited a long time for the opportunity to mount its own mission to Mars and that dream became a reality with the launch in 2003 of Mars Express.
+ESA's mission to the Red Planet marked the opening of a new era for Europe in planetary exploration.
+This ESA project was also the start of an innovative way of organising the building blocks that form European space missions.
 The spacecraft was built and launched in record time and at a much lower cost than previous, similar missions into outer space.

 A scientific water diviner

-The lander, called Beagle 2 after the ship in which Charles Darwin set sail to explore unchartered areas of the Earth in 1831, represents an exciting opportunity for Europe to contribute to the search for life on Mars.
+The lander, called Beagle-2 after the ship in which Charles Darwin set sail to explore unchartered areas of the Earth in 1831, represented an exciting opportunity for Europe to contribute to the search for life on Mars.

-While addressing its science objectives, Mars Express will also provide relay communication services between the Earth and various landers deployed on the surface by other nations, thus forming a centre piece of the international effort in Mars exploration.
+While addressing its science objectives, Mars Express also provides relay communication services between the Earth and various landers deployed on the surface by other nations, thus forming a centre piece of the international effort in Mars exploration.

 Searching for the elixir of life